Prochilodontidae

-The Prochilodontidae, the bocachicos or flannel-mouthed characins, are a small family of freshwater fishes found primarily in the northern half of South America, south to Paraguay and northern Argentina.
-This family is closely related to the Curimatidae, and in the past they were included in Characidae.
+The Prochilodontidae, commonly known as the bocachicos or flannel-mouthed characins, are a small family of freshwater fishes found primarily in the northern half of South America, south to Paraguay and northern Argentina.
+This family is closely related to the Curimatidae, and were included in Characidae before that family was revised and split.

-These fish have fleshy lips with rows of small teeth; their lips are able to be extended into a sucking disc.
-The largest species reach up to 80 cm in length, and live in huge schools, making them a popular food fish.
-They travel upriver to spawn, and make audible grunting noises that have been described as resembling the sound of a motorbike.
+These fish have fleshy lips bearing rows of small teeth; their lips are able to be extended into a sucking disc used to feed on detritus and aufwuchs.
+They often live in huge schools, traveling upriver to spawn.
+In their native range, they are a popular food fish, and are caught in large numbers.